A perfect storm in a tea cup: Archaeology and Britain’s favourite drink

 These developments are neatly encapsulated in the collection above from our excavations at 5 Spital Square, once home to the Van Millingen family.
 Charles Van Millingen, the patriarch of the family, was a London-born Jew of Dutch Ashkenazi descent.
 He is listed in the 1851 census as an umbrella-maker – which was confirmed by the recovery of many umbrella parts at the site.

 When the family left the house in the late 1850s, the crockery was dumped in the backyard privy, along with a range of household items.
 Each of the main British made tea cup and saucer styles is represented, giving us a fantastic window into the tea drinking habits of this Victorian family.
-Clockwise from left, the items pictured are:
+Clockwise from left, the items pictured at the top of this page are:

 - Bone china ‘4643’ tea cup